KNOW YOUR RIGHTS FOR DOG BITE LAWSUIT

 - Proving negligence in walking a dog: In a situation where the dog owner was out walking the dog when the biting occurred, you must establish certain facts such as whether the dog was off the leash or on the leash, whether the owner was trained to control the dog, whether the dog freed itself of the leash, whether the dog had a history of violent behavior, and the extent of the injury received.

 K-9s are dogs trained either to “find and bark” or to “find and bite.”
 “Find and bark” dogs are trained to find a suspect and then bark when the suspect is found.
 “Find and bite” dogs are used only when a police officer fears the use of force in a serious situation.
+With this kind of situation you need to call a dog attack attorney immediately to assist you on the process.

 Dog bites will often affect the appendages, such as the arms and legs, to which a dog has ready access.
 Bites on the legs usually involve some bleeding and require stitching that can lead to scars.
 If the injured person is a hemophiliac, he may suffer excessive bleeding.